 - Near misses (or close calls): patient safety events that did not reach the patient.

 - Unsafe conditions: circumstances that increase the probability of a patient safety event occurring.

 Currently, there are CFER that include several event-specific modules for hospitals (CFER-H) and nursing homes (CFER-NH).
-There is also a CFER designed for community pharmacies (CFER-CP) and development of a CFER for Diagnostic Safety (CFER-DS) is underway.
+There are also CFER designed for community pharmacies (CFER-CP) and Diagnostic Safety (CFER-DS).

 What Are the Common Formats for Surveillance (CFS)?

 The CFS is a set of event descriptions used in retrospective review of medical records to identify whether certain patient safety events occurred.
 The CFS is designed to provide information that is complementary to that derived from event reporting systems.
 The term "surveillance" in this context refers to the improved detection of events and calculation of adverse event rates in populations reviewed that will facilitate collection of comparable performance data over time and across populations of patients.
 A beta version of the CFS, which includes only the event descriptions, designed for hospitals, is currently available.
 The CFS will also be used in the AHRQ Quality and Safety Review System (QSRS).

 Where To Find More Information and Current Versions of the Common Formats

 The current versions of all of the Common Formats can be found at the PSO Privacy Protection Center (PSOPPC) website.